 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the tumor.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the tumor.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.